 Mom and I are so obsessed with lobster, that one year she even over-nighted a box of lobster claws and knuckles from Kona to California!
 There's a lobster farm on the North side of Kona in OTEC where they farm lobster and other seafood, harvest spirulina and work on other natural energy projects.
 If you ever go to Kona, I highly recommend making a stop there!

-Classy comfort food at it’s finest and no sea creatures were ripped apart for this dinner.
+Classy comfort food at it's finest.
 Buttery lobster meat mixed with some of my favorite cheeses, salty speck and crisp spinach for a fresh layer.
-I don’t know why we don’t enjoy mac and cheese more often, the fillings and possibilities are endless.
+I don't know why we don't enjoy mac and cheese more often, the fillings and possibilities are endless.
 We are total carb and cheese heads in this house and adding rich lobster is the perfect addiction (I mean, addition!)